In order to qualify for the required sales tax permit with the Nevada Department of Taxation, retail businesses must file a Sales and Use Tax Bond.

 Our monthly payment plan is perfect for retail business owners as they can keep their Sales and Use Tax Bond active for as long as they plan to be in business.
 All you have to do is set up the payment from your preferred account and your bond will remain active until cancellation is requested.

-The Nevada Department of Taxation is responsible for licensing individuals throughout different industries and managing their taxes that ultimately fund the NDOT and other government agencies.
+The Nevada Department of Taxation is responsible for licensing individuals throughout different industries and managing their taxes that ultimately fund government agencies and the State.
 This includes sales taxes accumulated from retail businesses which is why a sales tax permit and the Sales Tax Bond are required of all retail business owners in the State of Nevada.
-The sales tax permit holds the individual accountable for their actions and ensures that they will abide by the regulations of their permit, while the Sales Tax Bond acts as a financial guarantee for the NDOT if the permittee fails to fulfill such obligations.
+The sales tax permit holds the individual accountable for their actions and ensures that they will abide by the regulations of their permit, while the Sales Tax Bond acts as a financial guarantee for the Department of Taxation if the permittee fails to fulfill such obligations.

-The surety bond essentially removes the risk factor the NDOT faces if the permittee doesn’t pay all sales taxes, accrued interest, penalties, and any other fees owed as the surety provider (Jet) will end up paying those out through a bond claim.
+The surety bond essentially removes the risk factor the Department of Taxation faces if the permittee doesn’t pay all sales taxes, accrued interest, penalties, and any other fees owed as the surety provider (Jet) will end up paying those out through a bond claim.

 Jet’s online application for the Sales Tax Bond was created to be straightforward and quick.
-You can begin by filling out some general information such as when your reports and sales tax payments are due to the NDOT, contact information, the bond limit, and your social security number.
+You can begin by filling out some general information such as when your reports and sales tax payments are due, your contact information, the bond limit, and your social security number.
 A soft credit check will be run to get you an approved rate, but don’t worry, this won’t affect your current credit score.

 After you have submitted your application, a Jet team member will take a quick look at your application, and once available, approved rate options will be sent to you via email.
 If you’d like, you can purchase your bond right then and there.
 You’ll receive a copy of the bond form and receipt soon after.

 Yes, Jet can file the Sales Tax Bond for you at no extra cost!
 The original signed and sealed Sales Tax Bond must be filed with the Nevada Department of Taxation’s Carson City office.
-The surety bond must then remain on file to maintain an active sales tax permit with the NDOT.
+The surety bond must then remain on file to maintain an active sales tax permit.

 If you would rather file the bond yourself, Jet allows this option to be selected at checkout.
 All required documentation should be sent to the following mailing address: